ddeka0/xv6_study/README.md

 	   So, do an `ls` to see if the `xv6-riscv` directory is available or not.

 	5. cd xv6-riscv
+		(We are inside the container now, do the mapped directory)
 	6. make
+		(Build the kernel source code)
 	7. make qemu
+		(Start the xv6 os inside qemu emulator)
 	(Now you will be promted with xv6 OS terminal)

 	Once you are done woking with `xv6` terminal, then exit from it using `Ctrl+A  X`